ryanklam/CM122/HP3/hp3.md

   html_document: default
 ---

-# Homework Project 2A - 10 Kilobase Sequence Assembly
+# Homework Project 3 - 10 Kilobase Sequence Assembly

 ## BIOINFO M122/M222

-### Due: Sunday May 12th, 2019, 11:59 pm
+### Due: Friday May 1st, 2020, 11:59 pm

 This programming assignment is designed to teach you about sequence assembly.